Hayworth Hicks

-Hayworth Hicks (born October 3, 1988) is an American football offensive guard who is currently a free agent.
+Hayworth Hicks (born October 3, 1988) is an American former professional football player who was an offensive guard in the Arena Football League (AFL) and the National Football League (NFL).
 He was signed by the Indianapolis Colts as an undrafted free agent in 2012.
 He played college football at Iowa State.
-He has also been a member of the New York Jets, Kansas City Chiefs, Tampa Bay Buccaneers, Carolina Panthers, Orlando Predators and Arizona Rattlers.
+He was also a member of the New York Jets, Kansas City Chiefs, Tampa Bay Buccaneers, Carolina Panthers, Orlando Predators, Arizona Rattlers and Albany Empire.

-Early years
+Early life

 Hicks attended Palmdale High School in Palmdale, California.
 He earned all-CIF Western Division honors and all-conference in his Junior and Senior season.

 College career

 Hicks played college football at Iowa State University.
 He was selected 2011 Second-team All-Big 12 team.
 In 2011, he was presented with the Iowa State’s Arthur Floyd Scott Award as Iowa State's most outstanding lineman.

 Professional career

 Indianapolis Colts

-On April 30, 2012, Hicks signed with the Indianapolis Colts as an Undrafted free agent.
+On April 30, 2012, Hicks signed with the Indianapolis Colts as an undrafted free agent.
 On August 31, he was released on the day of roster cuts.
 On September 1, 2012, he was signed to the practice squad.